Our materials studio

 Lincoln Miles Architecture worked with us to create a space which can adapt and transform over time, using the interesting materials for architecture and design that we know so well.
 Everything works together to be honest and true to each material's individual characteristics.

 The Mondrian-style walls are made from a series of large material samples which can easily be removed for closer inspection, or swapped out for something else entirely, thanks to the clever Button-Fix fastening system.
 An endless combination of arrangements will allow the walls to form a continuously evolving mood board, but for now the walls have started life clad in all black Richlite of varying surface textures and thicknesses in homage to the display we created for Architect-at-Work.
-These walls have two inset white alcoves which showcase inspiring materials and works like Chris Hill's Jaz Candlesticks.
+These walls have two inset white alcoves which showcase inspiring materials and displays.
 Lit with colour-changing LEDs, they easily adapt to demonstrate how translucent materials look under different lighting conditions.

-The floor-to-ceiling glazed window frontage houses expansive lightboxes positioned at desk height, so visiting architects and designers can use it to catch up on some work or attend material presentations and CPDs.
-When this area isn't being used as a work space, it doubles as a gallery for materials, prototypes and creative works.
-The lights in the boxes illuminate a corrugated-cardboard composite core, producing a subtle glow that's nearly imperceptible until dusk.
+The floor-to-ceiling glazed window frontage houses expansive lightboxes that create a unique gallery space for materials, flat lays, prototypes and creative works.
+The lights in the boxes illuminate a frosted aluminium honeycomb material, producing a subtle glow.
 At the far end, the lightboxes descend into a compressed paper-clad feature wall.
 At just over 3 metres high, the velvety-black mass is actually made from the offcuts of sheets of Richlite, much like the exterior façade accents on Lincoln's V House.

-We opened up& the ceiling height of the space to its full 3.6 metres, leaving the foil-faced insulation, exhaust and drain pipes exposed, with Encapsulite LED stick lights suspended from above.
+Above, we opened up the ceiling height of the space to its full 3.6 metres, leaving the foil-faced insulation, exhaust and drain pipes exposed, with Encapsulite LED stick lights suspended from above.
 A series of wavy aluminium honeycomb sheets, made from the the same raw material cores of Bencore's Hexaben Large, are hung from the ceiling with only a few strings.

 Nearby, our Jack Trench Kitchen is sleek and simple, but mighty and well-suited to prep for events.
-The kitchen combines Black American Walnut, Richlite and Brass, all of which patina and wear gracefully over time.
-Bespoke designed and manufactured, it's been left open within easy reach of the recycled lounge furniture in the meeting area.
+The bespoke designed and manufactured kitchen combines Black American Walnut, Richlite and Brass, all of which patina and wear gracefully over time.